FORM > What types of form fields can I create?

 Insert a large amount of text here with a 6,000 character limit.

 When you need to select one or multiple options from a list.

 Radio buttons are used to insert a number of options - where someone can select a single option from the list.
 Similar to dropdowns - but the whole list is visible and this is best suited to a short list of choices.

 Date (calendar) is used to capture a date (day, month and year can be selected) and time (hh:mm am/pm).
 You can choose any year between 1900 and 9999.
 You can set an option not to collect the time as well.
 The date format of either mm/dd/yyyy or dd/mm/yyyy is set via the preferences set in your profile.

 Upload multiple files up to a 10Mb limit per file.
 Accepted file types are xlsx, xls, pptx, docx, ppt, doc, rtf, pdf, txt, mpga, wav, mov, qt, mp4, jpg, gif, png, ai, psd, hdpkg, zip, anx, xml, xps, jpeg

 A label that explains the requirement of the form field.

-Guidance text can be additional description, instructions or examples to help someone complete the field.
-It appears next to the name of the field in the task
+Guidance text can be an additional description, instructions, or examples to help someone complete the field.
+It appears next to the name of the field in the task.

-A field alias is auto-generated, editing the field alias is not recommended.
+A field alias is auto-generated, so editing the field alias is not recommended.

-You can easily see if a user does not complete a form field in a completed task:
+You can see if a user does not complete a form field in a completed task like this: